top of page

 Sofia: This is going to go great.

-Sofia, introduce yourself for us.
+Sofia, introduce yourself to us.

 Scott: And single-use plastic.